vatpac-technology/sops/docs/controller-skills/maestro.md

 - Delay remaining
 - Total delay

+Example:

+`3 0 JST471 16`

 ## Aircraft Stability

-An aircraft will begin in the maestro ladder when their ETA is within 60 minutes from the FF.
+An aircraft will begin in the MAESTRO ladder when their ETA is within 60 minutes from the FF.
 They will be classified as `unstable`, and show as yellow on the ladder.

 Unstable aircraft will be re-sequenced every 15 seconds.
 You should not apply any delaying action to an aircraft that is unstable, as their position in the sequence is not yet confirmed.
-Early delays could result in that aircraft receiving further (un-needed) delays from maestro.
+Early delays could result in that aircraft receiving further (un-needed) delays from MAESTRO.

 Once an aircraft is within 25 minutes from the FF, they will be classified as `stable`, and show as dark blue on the ladder.